hilltop-software/sampler_qa_checks_demo/README.md

 db_name: Hilltop
 ```

 The connection is established using `Trusted_Connection=yes;` so no username or password is included.
+You must configure the database to accept such connections or update the code to use a different method for authentication.

 ## Getting started